LaunchCodeEducation/liftoff-assignments/P2-Project_Outline/README.md

 ### Features

-*	User login
+*	User login - Users will be able to create accounts and log in to the application.
+Each philosopher will have a profile page.
-* Search database by philosophical branch.
+* Search - Users will be able to search the database by philosophical branch.
-*	Make post and comments, for discussion and philosophical debate.
+*	Make post and comments - Users will be able to create new posts when logged in meant for discussion and philosophical debate..
+New posts will appear in the philosopher's profile.
-*	Form submission for user’s writings.
-*	Upload files
+*	Upload Files - Administrators will be able to upload files so that users can view, read, and download philosophy as pdfs.
+Users will also be able to upload files, such as previously typed papers and articles.

 ### Technologies